Full profile

 References

 • Cox 2020 — Longvida curcumin follow-up.
 Same research group; broadly replicated the working-memory and mood signal in an older-adult sample.
+PMID 32512782.
 Internal (same-group) replication — noted as the honest caveat behind the B grade rather than A.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.